 Teething supplies ($15)

 A teething necklace is helpful when out and about.
 Not a must-have but definitely handy.
 I have a simple silicone necklace that my baby gnaws on when I’m holding him.

 If you have washcloths, just stick them in the freezer.
 Those work well too.

 This one is high on my list.
 While it would be very minimal to not purchase a high chair for baby, it would also be very time consuming and more work if you were to hold baby while you cooked or while they snack and eat.
 When will YOU eat?
 Now, you want to have a baby on a budget, right?
 Consider buying used or buying a portable high chair instead of the fancy bulky ones.

 Baby Spoons/Forks ($4)

-Eventually, you’ll want to teach you soon-to-be toddler how to eat with a spoon and fork.
+Eventually, you’ll want to teach you soon-to-be-toddler how to eat with a spoon and fork.
 But, it probably won’t happen until AFTER they turn a year old.
 Toddler-sized forks and spoons are helpful because they are just the right size, especially when they are learning.
-I stopped using child size utensils after 2 or so.
-I actually lost most of them, and decided not to buy anymore.
+I stopped using child-size utensils after 2 or so.
+I actually lost most of them and decided not to buy anymore.
 My kids eat with regular sized utensils.
 I do plan on purchasing 1 pk of baby utensils when Dino becomes interested in utensils however.

 Well, there you have it.
 For all of these necessities, you can plan having a baby on a tight budget for a grand total of $1604.18 if you purchase a crib and pack n play in addition to a stroller and carrier.

 Besides the clothes, all of these items are NEW.
-If you decide to purchased used, your total will be even less!!
+If you decide to purchase used, your total will be even less!!
 Should you choose to forgo any of the above items, you can save even more!
 Compared to the $12,000 I’d say it’s a heck of a deal.